Battle of Villiers: German counterattack

 Helmuth von Moltke, the Chief of Staff, was annoyed with the lack of energy which Albert of Saxony, commanding the Army of the Meuse, had shown in sending reinforcements to the Württemberg Division.
 Von Moltke ordered General Eduard von Fransecky to move with his II Corps to the threatened area and assume command of all operations there.
 Fransecky however, had not been notified in time to do anything about the fight on the 30th.
 The two armies called a truce and buried their dead on 1 December.

 On 2 December the Germans faced a similar situation to the battle of Le Bourget.
 Fransecky did not feel that a counterattack was necessary since the main German line had not been broken yet; Albert pushed for a counterattack anyway, just as he had at Le Bourget.
 Fransecky's attack was so rapid that it quickly took Champigny.
 The French then rallied and a stalemate ensued for the rest of the day.
 The situation worried von Moltke enough to cause him to draw up plans in case the French renewed their attack the following day and succeeded in breaking through.
 However, Ducrot had no intention of renewing the fight.
 His troops had suffered greatly in the cold and even though he received word that the Army of the Loire was moving towards Paris, he withdrew back into Paris by 4 December.

 Aftermath

 The fighting had been costly for both sides.
-The French had lost over 9,000 troops while the Germans lost over 3,000.
+The French had lost some 5,000 troops while the Germans lost 3,500.
 The Army of the Loire was defeated at the Battle of Orléans and Ducrot urged Trochu and Foreign Minister Jules Favre to sue for peace with Prussia.